ngh227/HealthBuddy/README.md

 ## Features

-- Provides accurate health informatiion sourced from [https://medlineplus.gov/medlineplus-connect/](MedlinePlus Connect)
+- Provides accurate health informatiion sourced from Medline Plus Connect [https://medlineplus.gov/medlineplus-connect/]
 - Utilizes TiDB's vector search capabilities for efficient information retrieval that will be used for prompt engineering
 - Generates embeddings using TiDB Embeddings AI for enhanced vector search
 - Locates nearby hospitals based on user location